thenumbernine/zeta-lua/zeta/README.txt

 TODO list

+levels:
+- enumerate all textures as numbers, and store a lookup of numbers of what tex each tile is.
+- make all subtexs within template neighbor patches usable as individual tiles. for larger textures, specify subtex x,y,w,h.  this will aid in individual tex assignments and in tex caching.
+- get rid of templates.
+- rename 'template neighbors' to patches, consolidate all patches of a particular type into one image (no separate flat,flat2,flat3,inv,etc).
+	- maybe automatic connecting stuff is bad.  maybe stamps of multiple tiles are better?
+- put all textures, patch or otherwise, into the 'mod/tiles' directory.  load all for all levels? why not? heck, use one texture for everything. it'll fit. that's what minecraft does.
+- enumerate tile types as numbers as well: empty, solid, sloped... liquid... shootable? interactable in some way ...
+- make all individual textures paintable - whether they are in patches or otherwise...
+- room environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc

+gameplay:
-- get rid of pickup/putdown items.  auto pickup any item you touch.  no need to put things down ever.
+- get rid of pickup/putdown items.  auto pickup any item you touch.  auto collect health/inventory.  no need to put things down ever.
 - maybe make all items touch to use, (not manually)
 - the pickup/putdown for non-inventory objects will only be accessible by the lift gloves accessory.  for that, go back to hold-A to use.
 - still keep crafting?  touch craft material to collect them, then ... inventory screen to craft them?
 	- but no crafting heal potions and damage modifiers?  too Aquaria?  instead, only craft weapon modifications? too DoomRL?
-- get the editor working?
-ImGui would be great for a GUI, if it had C bindings ...
-	- tile type painting
-	- template painting
-	- seam painting
 - change object warp mechanism from tile-based to object-based?  written to objects at load from the warp image value at the object's position?
 - LATER IF NEEDED: level object: get rid of level.tile[][] 2D array of objects? replace with 2D array of int lookups into the tile map?  this will aid in manual setting textures, and memory, and on android & wii the load time